 Located on the eastern coast of Canada, the province of Newfoundland and Labrador consists of the large island of Newfoundland and the mainland Labrador.
-This province has a population as little as 500,000 people, out of which, the majority prefer to make their homes on the Avalon Peninsula.
+This province has a population of as few as 500,000 people, out of which, the majority prefer to make their homes on the Avalon Peninsula.
 St. Johns is the capital city located in the northern part of the province.

 The province is spread across an area of 405,212 km2.
 Moreover, the province has diverse climatic conditions, including the Arctic Tundra in the north, shifting to Sub-Arctic in the south of Labrador.
 In contrast, the climate in Newfoundland is Maritime Continental, which means much milder and more pleasant.